NATO’s relations with Russia

 A broad-based "Study on NATO-Russia Defence Industrial and Research and Technological Cooperation", launched in January 2005 and completed in 2007, concluded that there was potential in combining scientific and technological capabilities to address global threats.

-Under the NRC, a key focus of cooperation in this area was to develop capabilities to manage the consequences of terrorist attacks.
-Two disaster-response exercises held in Russia (Bogorodsk, 2002, and Kaliningrad, 2004) and another in Italy, in 2006, have resulted in concrete recommendations for consequence management.
-Another table top consequence-management exercise was hosted by Norway in 2010.
-More recent work focused on risk reduction, capacity building and cooperation in the area of civil preparedness and consequence management related to high visibility events.
+Under the NRC, an important focus of cooperation was to develop capabilities to manage the consequences of terrorist attacks.
+Two disaster response exercises in Russia (2002, 2004) and another in Italy (2006) resulted in concrete recommendations for consequence management.
+A tabletop consequence-management exercise was hosted by Norway in 2010.
+More recent work focused on risk reduction, capacity-building and cooperation in the area of civil preparedness and consequence management related to high-visibility events.

-Russia was actively engaged within the framework of the NATO Science for Peace and Security (SPS) Programme from 1992.
-The SPS Programme enables close collaboration on issues of common interest to enhance the security of NATO and partner countries.
-By facilitating international efforts, in particular with a regional focus, the Programme seeks to address emerging security challenges, support NATO-led operations and advance early warning and forecast for the prevention of disasters and crises.
+Russia was actively engaged with the NATO Science for Peace and Security (SPS) Programme from 1992.
+The programme enables close collaboration on issues of common interest to enhance the security of NATO and partner countries.
+By facilitating international efforts, in particular with a regional focus, it seeks to address emerging security challenges, support NATO-led operations and advance early warning and forecast for the prevention of disasters and crises.

-Scientists and experts from Russia sought to address a wide range of security issues, notably in the fields of defence against chemical, biological, radiological and nuclear (CBRN) agents, mine detection and counter-terrorism (including explosives detection such as the STANDEX project mentioned above).
-Areas for cooperation were identified in the NRC and a concrete Action Plan developed to carry out activities.
-One activity included a project to develop solutions for effective oil spill management in the southeastern Baltic.
-An SPS multi-year research initiative was launched in June 2013 to establish a continuous risk monitoring assessment network that will observe munitions dump sites in the Baltic Sea (MODUM).
-Such sites represent a major environmental and security hazard in the region.
+Scientists and experts from Russia sought to address a wide range of security issues, notably in the fields of defence against chemical, biological, radiological and nuclear agents, mine detection and counter-terrorism (including explosives detection such as the STANDEX project mentioned above).
+Two important projects focused on addressing environmental and security hazards in the Baltic regions – the first aimed to develop solutions for effective oil spill management; the second sought to establish a continuous risk monitoring assessment network to observe munitions dump sites in the Baltic Sea.

 Terminology and language training

-Language cooperation was expanded in 2011 with the launch of a project to harmonise language training for military and civilian experts at the Russian Ministry of Defence, who engaged in cooperation with NATO, aligning training with NATO standards.
+Language cooperation was expanded in 2011 with the launch of a project to harmonise language training for military and selected civilian experts at the Russian Ministry of Defence.

 Raising public awareness of the NRC